arkid15r/check-contribution-action/README.md

           close_on: issue_assignee
           github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

+Do not check out the PR head ref or run code from the PR branch in this job.
+This action only reads PR data via the GitHub API.

 `check_for` is **required**.
 Set it to the contribution checks you want to run.
 Supported values: